Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Teams must have all 5 players present on the server for a match to take place.
 Teams are not allowed to start with 4v5, 3v5 etc

+If an emergency substitute is required, it must be done before the match has gone live with approval from tournament admins.

 For matches on broadcast, match vetoes and start times might be adjusted slightly to accommodate the broadcast.
 In such cases, tournament admins will be in contact with the teams through Discord to coordinate accordingly.

-**Agent skins are forbidden**, if an opposing team is using them they must be reported **before the match**, no action will be taken after the match has ended.
+**Agent skins are forbidden**, if an opposing team is using them they must be reported **before or during the match**, no action will be taken after the match has ended.

-If an emergency substitute is required, it must be done before the match has gone live as hot-swapping a player is not possible on FACEIT.
-For the team requiring a substitute the match can be restarted if the score is 1-0, with that team then forfeiting the pistol round, with the opposing team given the best monetary round win conditions.

 A team can not intentionally stall the match configuration or intentionally break the match start procedure.

-### 4.2.7 Reschedule Rules 🔴🔴 Input frá Símoni 🔴🔴
+### 4.2.7 Reschedule Rules

 1. Default Match Time
 The default match time for the Open Qualifier and Main Stage is 19:15 GMT on Tuesdays or Thursdays.